Hopizy/musicsearchgallery/README.md

 # musicsearchgallery
-my react application for music search gallery folders of the application is in processing
+my react application for music search gallery
+#Folders of the application is in processing